 The Consequences Of Bankruptcy

 Bankruptcy can give an individual the opportunity to make a fresh start.
-However, it does come at a cost.
-It is essential to think carefully before taking this step and if you can get legal counsel, so much the better.
+However, it is essential to think carefully before taking this step.
+Seek assistance from an experienced bankruptcy attorney to avoid severe consequences.

 - Bankruptcy remains on your credit score for years.